Qualifications & Selection

 Indicator: Requirements (e.g., relevant experience, education, and training) for dispute resolution program personnel and practitioners are defined and used during the recruiting and selection process.

 When making selections, consideration is given to anticipated need and coverage, perceptions of neutrality, diversity, experience, education, training, and demonstrable skills.
 Practitioners reflect the population of those being served.
-Consideration is given to the procurement of staff and/or contractual appointments, weighing costs, benefits, and other implications of each.

 Examples: job description, practitioner roster, procurement protocols